Ontology Management and Semantic Modeling Operating Model for Enterprise Context

 Test and validation suite

-Before any semantic change ships, automated tests should verify that existing data still conforms to updated constraints, that downstream contracts remain compatible (or that breaking changes are flagged), and that deprecation markers are correctly applied.
-The context QA gate described elsewhere in this series is the natural home for these checks in an enterprise context layer.
+Before any semantic change ships, automated tests should verify that existing data still conforms to updated constraints, that downstream contracts remain compatible or that breaking changes are flagged, and that deprecation markers are correctly applied.
+This is also where provenance and lineage for AI-ready enterprise context become useful, because they make it easier to trace which consumers and data flows are affected by a semantic change.

 Tooling orientation